wescale/kubernetes-formation/exercice-guestbook-go/README.md

 Services find the pods to load balance based on pod labels.
 The pod that you created in Step One has the label `app=redis` and `role=master`.
 The selector field of the service determines which pods will receive the traffic sent to the service.

-1. Use the "redis-master-service.yaml" file to create the service in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the "redis-master-service.yaml" file to create the service in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f redis-master-service.yaml
+    $ kubectl apply -f redis-master-service.yaml
     services/redis-master
     ```